elderguardian/img2minecraft/README.md

 **All the textures provided are owned by Mojang Studios.
 I do not claim any rights on these, and all the textures provided are used only for demonstration purposes!**

+**This is not an official Minecraft product and not approved by or associated with Mojang.**